mspnp/iaas-baseline/README.md

    > * [User Access Administrator role](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) is _required_ at the subscription level since you'll be performing role assignments to managed identities across various resource groups.
    > * [Resource Policy Contributor role](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#resource-policy-contributor) is _required_ at the subscription level since you'll be creating custom Azure policy definitions to govern resources in your compute.

-1. An Azure AD tenant to associate your compute authentication to.
+1. An admin user in an Azure AD tenant.

    > :warning: The user or service principal initiating the deployment process _must_ have the following minimal set of Azure AD permissions assigned:
    >